October 2025 Update

 - Esophageal Atresia and Tracheoesophageal Fistula in Children of Women Exposed to Diethylstilbestrol in utero (2007), published in the American Journal of Obstetrics and Gynecology (abstract only)

-- Adverse Effects of the Model Environmental Estrogen Diethylstilbestrol are Transmitted to Subsequent Generations (2006), by Retha R. Newbold, Elizabeth Padilla-Banks, & Wendy N. Jefferson, published in the journal Endocrinology (full-text)
+- Adverse Effects of the Model Environmental Estrogen Diethylstilbestrol are Transmitted to Subsequent Generations (2006), by Retha R. Newbold, Elizabeth Padilla-Banks, & Wendy N. Jefferson, published in the journal Endocrinology (f-t)

 - Hypospadias: A Transgenerational Effect of Diethylstilbestrol?
 (2006), by M. M. Brouwers, et. al, published in the journal Human Reproduction (full-text)